ethz-msrl/hk_mrc/README.md

 ## ROS setup

-This repository contains ROS packages that are contained in a ROS workspace overlaying packages created by the MSRL, ETH Zurich.
+This repository contains ROS packages that are contained in a ROS workspace overlaying `catkin_ws` packages created by the MSRL, ETH Zurich located in `navion_ws`.

+## Launch files in navion_ws (desktop exectuables)

+* **Navion RViz**: launch Navion 2 with a standard RViz interface
+* **Navion Fast Rotating Fields**: launch Navion 2 with RViz to generate fast rotating fields

-## Launch files
+## Launch files in catkin_ws

 In `navion_example/launch` can be found a collection of ROS launch files.
 To run the file, open a new terminal and run